nicktantk/tp/docs/UserGuide.md

 **<sub><i>Image: InSight successfully edits a Client's details</i></sub>**

 > ⚠️ **Warnings:**
-> - Use `listbooking` to confirm the correct index.
 > - Invalid date-time format will be rejected.

 ### Deleting a client: delete